robertorcosta/azure-docs.pt-br/articles/azure-functions/durable/durable-functions-bindings.md

 ## <a name="orchestration-client"></a>Cliente de orquestração

-A associação de cliente de orquestração permite que você grave funções que interagem com funções de orquestrador.
-Essas funções são, às vezes, chamadas de [funções de cliente](durable-functions-types-features-overview.md#client-functions).
+The orchestration client binding enables you to write functions that interact with orchestrator functions.
+These functions are sometimes referred to as [client functions](durable-functions-types-features-overview.md#client-functions).
 Por exemplo, você pode atuar em instâncias de orquestração das maneiras a seguir:

 * Iniciá-las.
 * Consultar seu status.